nasa/GeneLab_Data_Processing/scRNAseq/10X_Chromium_3prime_Data/Pipeline_GL-DPPD-7111_Versions/GL-DPPD-7111.md

   - **/Gene** (sub-directory containing the following outputs using the `Gene` soloFeatures setting:)
     > Note: All files in the `/Gene` output directory are published in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects) as a `Gene.zip` file for each respective GLDS dataset.
     - Features.stats (quantitated features statistics)
-    - Summary.csv (table contining summary statistics for filtered cells)
+    - Summary.csv (table containing summary statistics for filtered cells)
     - UMIperCellSorted.txt (list of the number of UMIs per cell sorted)
     - /raw (sub-directory containing output files for raw, unfiltered, expression data)
       - barcodes.tsv (table containing all barcodes processed)